Covid-Alert-Microservices/.github/profile/README.md

 This organization expose all microservices repositories used for the school project "Covid Alert".

+You can access the hosted version of the project at [https://covid.florent.best/](https://covid.florent.best/).

 More information on [the website dedicated to specifications](https://covid-alert-microservices.github.io/specs/).

 ## Starting local development